 If you are active in various social media, chances are you might have encountered an article or a TikTok reel about 'crypto art' and why you should invest in one.
 Many long-term crypto art investors swear by the profitability of this form of digital art.
 But, it's vital to understand the essentials before jumping on the trend train.

 Crypto art is a unique digital form of art because it utilizes blockchain technology to store its ownership and copyright information.
 Crypto art cannot be reproduced without the original file, unlike other digital art forms.
-This uniqueness makes it a valuable investment for those looking to protect their artwork.
+This uniqueness makes it a valuable investment for digital art enthusiasts looking to protect their artwork.

 Think of this as an artwork in a museum.
 For example, when a famous artist creates a painting and signs it, its value skyrockets thousands or even millions of dollars.
 The value of an artwork is relative to its scarcity.